 When you're selling products in person, you're more likely to go out and find clients yourself.
 You might do cold calls, or go into someone's place of business to shake hands and show off the products that could make life easier for him or her.
 Online social selling is different because instead of going out and finding your customers, you're waiting for them to come to you.
 You have to make yourself visible; and in today's world of overwhelming digital abundance, that can be difficult.
 Whether you're using Instagram, Snapchat, Facebook, Twitter, YouTube, Pinterest, LinkedIn, or some other social media network, you are facing hefty competition.

-The key is to build your social media network by providing precisely the kind of content that your target audience is looking for.
+The key to social selling is to build your social media network by providing precisely the kind of content that your target audience is looking for.
 Post interesting articles that cover hot topics related to your product or service.
 Include helpful tips, juicy bits of news, hints about upcoming product reveals, and blog posts linked to current events.
 If they have questions, provide thorough, engaging answers in a conversational, likable tone.

 Host giveaways or sweepstakes with prizes that people actually want.
 The more interesting, valuable content you post, the more likely it is that people will engage with you.
 They'll share your posts, retweet, ask questions, email the links to friends, and come back for more.